cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

                                              :user/email])]})))
 ```

-This function reads from the _immutable database value_ to figure out if the
+This function reads from the **immutable database value** to figure out if the
 email is taken, and is still referentially transparent.
 It is however, not
 atomic.
 If you need this check to happen atomically, it needs to happen inside
-the transaction.
-Users likely won't be signing up in such a tempo as to make
+the transaction with a transactor function.
+Users likely won't be signing up in
-that worth it, so we won't worry about it.
+such a tempo as to make that worth it, so we won't worry about it.

 ## Multi pass writes